Configuration Guide

 Environment Variables (

-config/*.jsonandconfig/*.yml): Service behavior, tool definitions, and assistant configurations
+config/*.json,config/*.yml, andconfig/agents/): Service behavior, tool definitions, and agent configurations

 Environment Variables